-Different types of interviews are carried out, and it is mandatory that you attend.
+Different types of Interviews are carried out in January, and you must attend.

 In these interviews, you will be asked to present documents for a socioeconomic study, and you will also be required to submit a few additional documents digitally before the day of your appointment.

-Appointments are set 15 days in advance, and the assistance of your parent or legal guardian as well as someone who lives with you is essential.
+Appointments are set 15 days in advance, and the assistance of your parent or legal guardian and someone who lives with you is essential.

 COSTARICAN NATIONAL SELECTION PROCESS